"This post may contain affiliate links. Check my disclosure policy for more information"

 Thanks again for the invite Rock Up hull and @HullBloggers !!

-If you want to have a read of what we thought about other local restaurants in and around Hull or you are just on the hunt for something new to do locally then why not check out some of my previous East Yorkshire related blog posts below:
+If you too are on the hunt for something new to do locally then why not check out some of my previous Yorkshire related blog posts below: